platformsh/platformsh-docs/docs/src/languages/php/_index.md

 It's possible to change the PHP-FPM runtime configuration via the `runtime` property in your [app configuration](../../create-apps/app-reference.md#runtime).
 See that reference for details on what can be changed.

-You can set the timezone of the PHP runtime through [the app runtime timezone](../../create-apps/timezone.md).
+You can set the [PHP  runtime timezone](../../create-apps/timezone.md).
-Note that the timezone settings of containers/services would remain in UTC.

 ### Default `php.ini` settings